 It’s current got all the bodywork removed, so I could look at the state of the underlying engine/gearbox.
 I’ve not gone any further with stripping it down.
 My original plan was to take the engine and gear box out, and send them off for refurbishment, but you guys are only about 40 mins away from me (I’m just outside cambridge), so I thought I’d start the conversation

 On 23/04/2020, Terry wrote:

-you have picked the right man as i love engine and g box work and hate electrics as it is so time consuming and costly.
-I recon i can go through what needs doing to the engine for between £300 to £500 as a guess. turnround at the mo for engines is 4 days.
+you have picked the right man as i love engine and gear box work and hate electrics as it is so time consuming and costly.
+I recon i can go through your Velocette Viceroys and do what needs doing to the engine for between £300 to £500 as a guess. turnaround at the moment for engines is 4 days.

 On 25/04/2020, John wrote:

 Hi Terry, That sounds great.
 Hopefully you also love Brakes and Shock

 absorbers?
 Are you guys still working?
 What I would like to do (if possible) is to bring the whole bike (Less the bodywork) over to you, fo you to take a look at.
 Once you’ve got the Engine/Gearbox/Fuel tank off it (And ideally the brakes and front forks too ) I’ll come and take the chassis away to wire brush and paint it.
 That way, I don’t mess it up by taking any bits off and loosing them Then once everything is in working condition again I can brind the chassis back for refitting.
 Without the bodywork on, it’ll happily fit in the back of my van, and I’m sure we can do an appropriately social distanced hand-off.
 If that sounds ok with you, then let me know when might be best to bring it over.